TheRobQ/React-Inbox-New/README.md

 ## Sample React functionality

-A simple React project that mimics the functionality of an inbox program.
-The application access a custom API.
+A ReactJS project that mimics the functionality of an inbox program.
+The application access a custom API and uses React Router.
 A user could use the toolbar as expected to add labels, remove messages, select messages, etc.
 ![inbox screenshot](https://github.com/TheRobQ/React-Inbox-New/blob/master/images/SCreen2.png)